What Is A 60/40 Split In Divorce refers to the partition of assets in which one party receives 60% and the other receives 40% of the marital assets.

 Can My Wife Still Claim on My Future Earnings After the Finalisation of Divorce and Property Settlement?

-Once a property settlement has been finalised – whether through a Binding Financial Agreement (BFA), Consent Orders approved by the Family Court, or a court order following litigation – neither party can typically claim the other’s future earnings.
+Once a property settlement has been finalized – whether through a Binding Financial Agreement (BFA), Consent Orders approved by the Family Court, or a court order following litigation – neither party can typically claim the other’s future earnings.

 A property settlement aims to establish a clean financial separation between the parties.